ImmanuelHaffner/pigmentor.nvim/README.md

 The plugin supports auto-loading with default configuration via `plugin/pigmentor.lua`, requiring no additional setup for basic functionality.

+### Try before using

+Pigmentor provides a minimalistic Nvim configuration for demonstrational and testing purposes.
+Simply clone the repository and run `nvim --clean -u path/to/pigmentor/demo/lazy/init.lua`.

 ## ⚙️ Configuration

 Pigmentor comes with sensible defaults, but you can customize it to your needs: